yyw-informatics/MixtureDetection_KNN/README.md

-- Below is a simple example of the iterative KNN method detected 19/20 samples mixing at various ratios of two strains.
+- Below is a simple illustration of the iterative KNN method:
+A total of 19/20 samples mixing at various ratios of two strains were detected correctly.

 <p float="left">
 <img src="https://github.com/YYW-UMN/MixtureDetection_KNN/blob/master/figuresKNN_1_round_1_scatterplot-1.png" width="500" />